-The next application deadline is January 15, 2022 for Fall 2022 admission consideration for all applicants, international and domestic.
-The class for Fall 2021 is full.
+The next application deadline is January 15, 2023 for Fall 2023 admission consideration for all applicants, international and domestic.

 We look for students who bring quantitative strengths, a passion for finance, and the ability to be successful in a specialized doctoral program.

 The PhD in Management with a Major in Finance offered by The University of Arizona is designed to lead to a career of scholarly research and teaching in finance.
 Finance is a growing and exciting area, with a myriad of opportunities for research.

 - An academic background demonstrating strong intellectual capacity